tektoncd/plumbing/tekton/README.md

   maintaining the GitHub org and more.
 - The [cd](cd/README.md) folder contains kustomize overlays, used to deploy the various Tekton projects to the infra clusters.

-# Secrets

-Some of the resources require secrets to operate.
-- `GitHub` secrets: `bot-token-github` used for syncing label configuration and org configuration requires, `github-token` used to create a draft release
-- `GCP` secrets: `nightly-account` is used by nightly releases to push releases to the nightly bucket.
-It's a token for service account `release-right-meow@tekton-releases.iam.gserviceaccount.com`.
-  `release-secret` is used by Tekton Pipeline to push pipeline artifacts to a GCS bucket.
-It's also used to push images built by cron trigger (or Mario) to the image registry on GCP.